MENU

 Definitions

-A conflict of interest is a situation in which an individual’s financial, professional, or other personal consideration may directly or indirectly, or have the appearance of affecting, an individual’s professional judgement in exercising any University duty or responsibility.
+A conflict of interest is a situation in which an individual’s financial, professional, or other personal consideration may directly or indirectly, or have the appearance of affecting, an individual’s professional judgment in exercising any University duty or responsibility.

 A conflict of commitment is a situation where an individual engages in external activities, either paid or unpaid, that interfere with the individual’s primary obligation and commitment to the university.